How To Hibernate Your Ants - Hibernation Tutorial

 When it comes to hibernating your ant colonies, you have multiple choices.
 Let’s examine them!

-The first and easier option to put your queens or ant colonies into hibernation, is to place them in a room that tends to replicate the outside temperature.
-With this clever solution, you don’t have to worry too much about them, as the room temperature perfectly replicates their natural environment!
+The first and simplest option to put your queens or ant colonies into hibernation is to place them in a room that tends to replicate the outside temperature.
+With this clever solution, you don’t have to worry too much about them, as the room temperature perfectly mimics their natural environment!

 The Garage

-One great place that you can use for this scope is your garage.
-Garages are not usually heated, and are detached from the main living area of the house.
+One great place you can use for this purpose is your garage.
+Garages are usually not heated and are detached from the main living area of the house.

-Using this place as your hibernation zone gives you two great advantages: the low and constant temperature, and the fact that the ants will not be disturbed too much!
+Using this space as your hibernation zone provides you with two great advantages: the low and constant temperature and the fact that the ants will not be disturbed too much!

 The Fridge

-Now let’s talk about the second option that you have when it comes to hibernation.
-If you don’t have a garage or if you don’t like the idea of leaving your ants at the mercy of the outside temperature, you can use a normal fridge!
+Now let’s talk about the second option for hibernation.
+If you don’t have a garage or if you’re not comfortable leaving your ants at the mercy of the outside temperature, you can use a regular fridge!

-You can set the temperature of the fridge to the hibernation temperature of your ant species, place the colony inside, and wait patiently for the spring to arrive!
-Nothing easier!
+You can set the fridge temperature to the hibernation temperature of your ant species, place the colony inside, and wait patiently for spring to arrive!
+Nothing could be easier!
 No need to worry if the outside temperature gets too low or too high!

-But what if I have lots of colonies, and all of them are inside test tube setups?
+But what if I have many colonies, all inside test tube setups?
 Is there a way to easily store the test tubes together without the risk of making them roll over or bump into each other?
 Of course!

 When Do I Need To Put My Ants Into Hibernation?

-One of the first things you have to do after finding a queen ant, is to go online and do some research about her!
-You need to find out to what species she belongs, her eating habits, the right temperature and humidity, and, of course, if and when she hibernates!
+One of the first things you have to do after finding a queen ant is to go online and research her!
+You need to find out what species she belongs to, her eating habits, the right temperature and humidity, and, of course, if and when she hibernates!

-Remember, make sure to follow their natural cycle!
-If done it properly, you can successfully maximize the lifespan of the queen, and with that, the lifespan of your personal ant empire!
+Remember to follow their natural cycle!
+If done properly, you can successfully maximize the lifespan of the queen, and with that, the lifespan of your personal ant empire!

 Fantastic!
 Now we know everything we need to perfectly hibernate our beloved ants!